The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of bosonic conserved surface layer integrals

-\begin{Prp} Introducing an infrared regularization~\eqref{infrared}, the contributions to the conserved surface layer integral~\eqref{osicombined} of the order~$\sim \delta^{-4} \cdot F^2 \,\varepsilon/t$ give the symplectic form,
+\begin{Prp} Introducing an infrared regularization~\eqref{infrared}, the contributions to the conserved surface layer integral~\eqref{osicombined} of the order~${\sim} \delta^{-4} \cdot F^2 \varepsilon/t$ give the symplectic form,

-where the constant~$c$ diverges if the infrared regularization is removed. \end{Prp} The significance of this conservation law will be explained and discussed in Remark~\ref{remsympdiv}. \Proof[Proof fo Proposition~\ref{prpsympdiv}] The proof consists of two parts: proving that the surface layer integral is conserved~\eqref{integrated} and showing that the resulting integral in~\eqref{osit} gives~\eqref{sympdiv}.
+where the constant~$c$ diverges if the infrared regularization is removed. \end{Prp} The significance of this conservation law will be explained and discussed in Remark~\ref{remsympdiv}. \begin{proof}[Proof of Proposition~\ref{prpsympdiv}] The proof consists of two parts: proving that the surface layer integral is conserved~\eqref{integrated} and showing that the resulting integral in~\eqref{osit} gives~\eqref{sympdiv}.

 In order to show conservation of the surface layer integral~\eqref{integrated}, we first proceed exactly as in Section~\ref{secreduce} to reduce to bounded line integrals.
 The remaining task is to prove that the equation~\eqref{logconserve2} holds, where~${\mathfrak{K}}$ is the kernel in Proposition~\ref{prpnolog2},